HuangJunJie2017/UDP-Pose/README.md

 # UDP-Pose
- Official code of 《The Devil is in the Details: Delving into Unbiased Data Processing for Human Pose Estimation》
+ Official code of 《The Devil is in the Details: Delving into Unbiased Data Processing for Human Pose Estimation》 Official code of 《AID: Pushing the Performance Boundary of Human Pose Estimation with Information Dropping Augmentation》
  ![Illustrating the performance of the proposed UDP](/figures/UDP.png)

 ## News
+* \[2020/12/14\] AID for mmpose is provided in [HuangJunJie2017/mmpose](https://github.com/HuangJunJie2017/mmpose) alone with pretrained models in [BaiduDisk](https://pan.baidu.com/s/1mPuVj8piYzgWjoRgyd0Cwg)(dsa9).
 * \[2020/11/23\] UDP for mmpose is provided in [HuangJunJie2017/mmpose](https://github.com/HuangJunJie2017/mmpose) alone with pretrained models in [BaiduDisk](https://pan.baidu.com/s/1mPuVj8piYzgWjoRgyd0Cwg)(dsa9).
 Examples for both top-down paradigm and bottom-up paradigm are provided in this branch.
 * \[2020/11/04\] We propose UDPv1 with LOSS.KPD=3.5.
 The performance of UDPv1 is superior when compared with UDP in coco dataset.
 * \[2020/10/26\] We get a better tradeoff between speed and precision by applying UDP to the state-of-the-art Bottom-Up methods.